Deferring payment of the Local Property Tax

 Deferral for personal representatives of a deceased liable person

-When a person dies, his/her property passes to his/her personal representative.
-The personal representative then has the duty to distribute the deceased person's money and property in accordance with the law, the will - if there is one - or the laws of intestacy if there is no will.
+When a person dies, their property passes to their personal representative.
+The personal representative then has the duty to distribute the deceased person's money and property in accordance with the will or with the laws of intestacy if there is no will.

 You can claim a deferral for any LPT outstanding at the date of death, any LPT already deferred by the deceased person and LPT that became payable following the death.

 If you have entered into a Debt Settlement Arrangement or a Personal Insolvency Arrangement, you can apply for a deferral of LPT while the insolvency arrangement is in place.
 You must have formally agreed your insolvency arrangement with the Insolvency Service of Ireland and your Insolvency Case Number must be included with your application.